 8. Buy clothing a season ahead

-“I try to keep my kids in designer clothes for really cheap,” says Katie Johnson of Kings Park, whose sons are a preschooler and a rising first-grader.
+“I try to keep my kids in designer clothes for really cheap,” says Katie Johnson of Kings Park, who has two sons.
 The designer tank tops they’re wearing now, for instance, she purchased in January for $8 each at Bloomingdales, she says.
 And she’s mining end-of-season sale racks now for clothing they’ll sport once it gets colder.

 9. Wait until late August to buy first-day-of-school outfits